SWorster/MotheterRemote/README.md

 If you try to perform a git merge (like `git pull`) and your edits include changes to the shell scripts, git may require you to commit or stash your changes before merging.
 The simplest way to resolve this is `git reset --hard`. **Warning: this will discard any uncommited changes on the RPi.** I recommend making all code changes on a non-RPi computer for this reason, as you'll never need to keep track of what to save.

+## Running the repository

+There's no need to run anything on the RPis directly, as those programs will run automatically.
+Simply run `host_to_client.py` on the host computer.